Haloalkane: Substitution

 In the presence of a base, haloalkanes alkylate alcohols, amines, and thiols to obtain ethers, N-substituted amines, and thioethers respectively.
-They are substituted by Grignard reagents to give magnesium salts and an extended alkyl compound.
+They are substituted by Grignard reagent to give magnesium salts and an extended alkyl compound.

 Elimination

 In dehydrohalogenation reactions, the halogen and an adjacent proton are removed from halocarbons, thus forming an alkene.
 For example, with bromoethane and sodium hydroxide (NaOH) in ethanol, the hydroxide ion HO− abstracts a hydrogen atom.
-Bromide ion is then lost, resulting in ethene, H2O and NaBr.
+A Bromide ion is then lost, resulting in ethene, H2O and NaBr.
 Thus, haloalkanes can be converted to alkenes.
 Similarly, dihaloalkanes can be converted to alkynes.

 In related reactions, 1,2-dibromocompounds are debrominated by zinc dust to give alkenes and geminal dihalides can react with strong bases to give carbenes.

 Other

-Haloalkanes undergo free-radical reactions with elemental magnesium to give alkylmagnesium compounds: Grignard reagents.
+Haloalkanes undergo free-radical reactions with elemental magnesium to give alkyl-magnesium compound: Grignard reagent.
 Haloalkanes also react with lithium metal to give organolithium compounds.
 Both Grignard reagents and organolithium compounds behave as the R− synthon.
-Alkali metals such as sodium and lithium are able to cause haloalkanes to couple in the Wurtz reaction, giving symmetrical alkanes.
+Alkali metals such as sodium and lithium are able to cause haloalkanes to couple in Wurtz reaction, giving symmetrical alkanes.
 Haloalkanes, especially iodoalkanes, also undergo oxidative addition reactions to give organometallic compounds.